I live with my partner and little girl in Greater Manchester, UK

 I have since managed what was ‘From Farm to Fork’ as part of ‘Green School’s Revolution’ for The Co-operative.
 An interactive programme where school children visited Co-operative Farms across the UK to learn about where their food comes from.
 Being a devout co-operator I also served as an elected member for the Local Area Committee.

 Knowing I always wanted to be a primary school teacher but also having an understanding of the responsibilities of the job I completed my ‘on the job’ Teacher training in 2015 aged 30.
 Having a knowledge of the charity and corporate sector has really helped in the education world.
 I love that I can take my broader life experiences to the classroom – I intended it this way.

 In July 2017 I gave birth to my little girl and the following December I Graduated from Edge Hill University with a Masters in Education.
 Babe’s arrival was the most fabulous deadline to work to!

-I love to travel and have been lucky enough to spend some time exploring the world including attending The World Social Forum in Senegal and Visiting Pakistan with the British Council.
+I love to travel and have been lucky enough to spend some time exploring the world including attending The World Social Forum in Senegal and visiting Pakistan with the British Council.
 Some independent work and travel has taken me to Australia, South America, Japan and Europe where I spent a few ‘work hard play hard’ seasons chalet hosting in Ski and Mountain resorts.
-Ironically I now live back in the town I was born, inches from my parents house and minutes from the primary school I was taught in – and I love it.
+Ironically I now live back in the town I was born, inches from my parent’s house and minutes from the primary school I was taught in.

-I tap dance, meditate (a relatively new addition) and run.
-My guilty pleasure is Coronation Street, I read more children’s books than grown up books and love to listen to music from Motown classics to Arcade Fire and everything in between.
+When I can I dance, craft and walk I read more children’s books than grown-up books and love to listen to music from Motown classics to Arcade Fire and everything in between.